87690ut/leetcode_sql_questions/README.md

 ## 👨‍💻 About The Developer

 Hi, I am **Uttam Tiwari**.
-Main apne analytical concepts ko basic se advanced level tak strong karne par focus kar raha hu.
-Mera goal raw data ko samajhna aur usse meaningful insights nikalna hai.
+I am constantly focusing on strengthening my analytical concepts from a basic to an advanced level.
+My goal is to understand raw data and extract meaningful insights from it.

+> *"Consistent practice is the only shortcut to mastering data."*

 > *"Consistent practice is the only shortcut to mastering data."*